 • How To Properly Hold A Boom Pole And Microphone.

 Individually Dedicated Shock Mounts

 Is it worth it to use a shock mount in a live setting?
-It depends.
-If the live performance is in a studio and the microphone is in an isolation booth, a shock mount may be beneficial.
-However, on a noisy stage, mics are subjected to so much extraneous noise that shock mounts wouldn’t help much.
-They would be more of a physical obstacle that anything.
+A shock mount may be beneficial if the live performance is in a studio and the microphone is in an isolation booth.
+However, mics are subjected to so much extraneous noise on a noisy stage that shock mounts wouldn’t help much.
+They would be more of a physical obstacle than anything.